DragonBlame/tpf-dragons-edition/WABBAJACK.md

 do many other things in between saving the world for the first time.
 And don't worry - **the game won't end if you kill Alduin**.
 Also disable the spell and countdown as those are pretty annoying.
 You can always enter into MCM again to see how much time you have left.
 **Be warned that this is active even if you don't change things anyhow.**
-* **Hide Your Quests** - I recommend to hide right away all quests you get right at the beginning except the main one (Unbound), because you mustn't start Helgen Reborn quest right at the beginning (read Gameplay Guide for more information) and because The Sinister Seven quest isn’t the one where you go to objective, just hide it, quest givers will look for you when a time comes and then you can unhide it.
-Tried to understand how to make the quest with Thalmor involved appear after you finish Diplomatic Immunity quest for immersiveness, but couldn't, will look at that later, so let it be this way - you heard about what is happening from elves when you were trying to cross Skyrim’s border.
-You can do it as fast as you want, but enemies won’t be the easiest ones to beat.
-I would recommend getting at least level 15.
-Don't forget to unhide the quests, when you actually would want and would be able to start them.
 * **Smart NPC Potions** - Standard potion drops aren’t affected, so set an option to drop this mod’s potions to 0%.
 Change the chance of NPCs having potions to 20% (we don’t want everyone to have those, right?) and